 Other approaches and resources for improving access to healthy food and encouraging healthy eating are already available to communities and individuals in Tennessee.
-Some of these programs encourage participants

-Recent studies found that despite a new, closer store, many people continue shopping at the stores they previously used. to purchase healthy foods by subsidizing their cost.
+Some of these programs encourage participants to purchase healthy foods by subsidizing their cost.
 Federal programs include the USDA's Food Insecurity Nutrition Incentive (FINI) grant program, which supports projects to increase the purchase of fruits and vegetables by low-income consumers participating in the Supplemental Nutrition Assistance Program (SNAP) by providing incentives at the point of purchase.
 A 2017 report by the Farmers Market Coalition found that a majority of those receiving incentives through the FINI program either reported increasing their consumption or purchasing of fruits and vegetables as a result of the program.
-Projects supported by the USDA's FINI program available to SNAP participants in Tennessee include SNAP Double-Up-which allows SNAP users in communities with participating farmers markets to double up to \$20 worth of fruits and vegetables-and Food Rx-which is currently operating as a pilot project in northeast Tennessee and provides vouchers for fruits and vegetables.
+Projects supported by the USDA's FINI program available to SNAP participants in Tennessee include SNAP Double-Up-which allows SNAP users in communities with participating farmers markets to double up to \$20 worth of fruits and vegetables-and the Fruit and Vegetable Prescription Programwhich is currently operating as a pilot project in northeast Tennessee and provides vouchers for fruits and vegetables.
 This program provides \$1 per day per household member in produce prescriptions redeemable for fresh produce at farmers markets and grocery stores.
 Similarly, the federal Farmers Market Nutrition Program attempts to improve the eating habits of families receiving assistance through the Women, Infants, and Children (WIC) program and senior citizens by giving them vouchers to purchase locally grown fresh produce.
 In 2013, a review of the Farmers Market Nutrition Program literature found some evidence of an increase in fruit and vegetable consumption, but health outcomes were mixed or not measured.
 Another study in 2018 found that these programs increase farmers market shopping among SNAP recipients.

 There are also federally supported food education programs.
-SNAP-Ed, administered by Tennessee's Department of Human Services, is the nutrition promotion and obesity prevention component of SNAP.
+SNAP-Ed, administered by Tennessee's DHS, is the nutrition promotion and obesity prevention component of SNAP.
 It works through coalitions of state and local stakeholders to promote nutrition and physical activity through activities including marketing campaigns and nutrition education classes.
 A 2013 report from the USDA that evaluated the nationwide SNAP-Ed program found an average increase of fruit and vegetable consumption between .24 and .52 cups per day per participant.
 The recommended amounts are two cups for fruit and two and a half cups for vegetables.
 In Tennessee, two state agencies help implement SNAP-Ed-Tennessee State University Cooperative Extension and the University of Tennessee Agricultural Extension Service.
 They also implement the Expanded Food and Nutrition Education Program, which works to change nutrition and physical activity behaviors of low-income families through staff visits to the home of participants, particularly the homes of families with young children.
-A 2017 annual report from the Family and Consumer Sciences UT Extension Institution of Agriculture at the University of Tennessee reported that 86% of participants in the SNAP-Ed program improved healthy food choices.
+A 2017 annual report from the Family and Consumer Sciences Department in the Institute of Agriculture at the University of Tennessee Extension reported that 86% of participants in the SNAP-Ed program improved healthy food choices.